-4.2 Local processes should be developed so that all ex-
+4.2 Local processes should be developed so that all expenditures originate within the learning resources program and are reviewed by the chief administrator.

 Commentary.
 Management involves responsibility for expenditures and approval of payments.
 Budgeting cost analyses and financial planning depend on adequate records.
 To take advantage of discounts, purchases of materials should be exempt from restrictive bidding and should permit online ordering and standing orders.